PerfectGym/developer/content/api/overview/responses.md

 attributes for that resource.
 This is the "detailed" representation of the resource.

+### Example
-**Example**: When you get an individual class, you get the detailed representation of the class:
+When you get an individual class, you get the detailed representation of the class:

     GET Classes/GetClass/{classId}